cpacker/MemGPT/docs/local_llm_settings.md

 ### Example: LM Studio (simple)

 As a simple example, let's try setting the temperature.
-Assuming we've already [set up LM Studio](lmstudio), if we start a MemGPT chat while using the LM Studio API, we'll see the request and it's associated parameters inside the LM Studio server logs, and it contains `"temp": 0.8`:
+Assuming we've already [set up LM Studio](lmstudio), if we start a Letta chat while using the LM Studio API, we'll see the request and it's associated parameters inside the LM Studio server logs, and it contains `"temp": 0.8`:

 ```sh
 [INFO] Provided inference configuration: {